Our responses depend on the type of disaster

 At Wings Like Eagles we specialize in our responses to disasters in Southern Africa.
 We have three response approaches.

-Our response – life saving
+Our responses – life saving comes first

-Life saving is our top priority after a disaster.
+Life-saving is our top priority after a disaster.

 Nature is harsh in Southern Africa.
 Rural communities can often see their crops withered under the relentless sun or washed away by flash floods.
 Life saving may involve pulling people out of trees or medical flights.

 As soon as the fragile infrastructure of a community is unbalanced, epidemics can strike.
 Dysentery and cholera come first, with an incubation period of 5 to 7 days.
 Hot on their heels typhoid may follow, with a 21 day incubation period.
 Malaria and measles may be waiting patiently to strike.
-We need good surveys to find the people needing lifesaving services.
+We need good surveys to find the people needing life-saving services.

 And yet one nurse with a cool box full of vaccines can save a rural township from typhoid or measles.
 One sanitation expert can help avoid an outbreak of dysentery or cholera.
 And the most direct way to reach the point-of-need quickly is by helicopter.

-Our disaster response – aid delivery
+Our responses – surveys and aid delivery come second

 At Wings we are happy that our small non-profit work comes second to larger and better known aid organisations.

 These groups – such as the United Nations, Red Cross or Red Crescent, Oxfam, Save the Children and World Vision – have a global role to play and we support their and others’ efforts wholeheartedly.
-They may all need cargo flights to deliver their aid.

 So, Wings Like Eagles is the solution.
 Because we focus our entire year on maintaining a helicopter presence in the area, it is reassuring for the bigger charity organisations to know that a safe and nimble, local flying team is available for them whenever they need it.
 Why not donate today?